Application.CurrentDb method (Access)

-Note In Microsoft Access the CurrentDb method establishes a hidden reference to the Microsoft Office 12.0 Access Conectivity Engine object library in a Microsoft Access database.
+In Microsoft Access the CurrentDb method establishes a hidden reference to the Microsoft Office 12.0 Access Connectivity Engine object library in a Microsoft Access database.

-In order to manipulate the structure of your database and its data from Visual Basic, you must use Data Access Objects (DAO).
+To manipulate the structure of your database and its data from Visual Basic, you must use Data Access Objects (DAO).
 The CurrentDb method provides a way to access the current database from Visual Basic code without having to know the name of the database.
-Once you have a variable that points to the current database, you can also access and manipulate other objects and collections in the DAO hierarchy.
+After you have a variable that points to the current database, you can also access and manipulate other objects and collections in the DAO hierarchy.

 You can use the CurrentDb method to create multiple object variables that refer to the current database.
 In the following example, the variables

 Dim dbsA As Database, dbsB As Database Set dbsA = CurrentDb Set dbsB = CurrentDb

 In previous versions of Microsoft Access, you may have used the syntax

 DBEngine(0)(0)to return a pointer to the current database.
 In Microsoft Access 2000 and later, you should use the CurrentDb method instead.
 The CurrentDb method creates another instance of the current database, while the

 DBEngine(0)(0)syntax refers to the open copy of the current database.
 The CurrentDb method enables you to create more than one variable of type Database that refers to the current database.
 Microsoft Access still supports the

 DBEngine(0)(0)syntax, but you should consider making this modification to your code in order to avoid possible conflicts in a multiuser database.